wp-plugins/qqworld-auto-save-images/readme.txt

 		</ul>
 	</li>
 </ul>
-I'v tried to figure this out, but i couldn't get the host name to make image src full, nor get remote image from dynamic link.
+I'v tried to figure this out, but i couldn't get the host name to make image src full.

 So if you encounter these codes, plaese manually fix the images src to full url.